Bro919/auto_selfcal_cluster/README.md

 After requesting data and receiving the link, you can run auto-calibration.

 IMPORTANT:
 ASC can create many Slurm jobs, and A-config runs can take around 7-10 days.
 With common settings (split=both across multiple bands), you can see around 12 frequency jobs plus one cleanup job.
-Do not run multiple heavy ASC datasets at once unless you know your resource limits.
+Do not run multiple heavy ASC datasets at once.

 CB typically submits two chained jobs (calibration, then auto-image) when auto-image is available, and it is usually done within a day.